revisium/supergraph-builder/README.md

 ## Overview

 A simple service that keeps your Apollo Federation supergraph updated by continuously fetching subgraph schemas and composing them.
-The generated supergraph schema is designed to be consumed by GraphQL gateways like Apollo Router, Hive Gateway, or Apollo Federation Gateway.
+The generated supergraph schema is designed to be consumed by GraphQL gateways like Apollo Router or Hive Gateway.
 Optionally publishes schema changes to a registry (GraphQL Hive).
 Built with NestJS and TypeScript.

 ### Features